dhanssens/ARCHIE/README.md

 # ARCHIE
-Predicting soil moisture influence on FDEM contrast
+Predicting the effect of soil and moisture variations on the interpretive potential of frequency domain electromagnetics
+Associated repository.